 About

-The Career and Technical Education CoLab (CTE CoLab) aims to reduce disparities in academic and career outcomes for historically marginalized students — especially students who are Black, Latinx, or Indigenous — enrolled in online and hybrid postsecondary CTE programs.
+The Career and Technical Education CoLab (CTE CoLab) aims to reduce disparities in academic and career outcomes for historically marginalized students—especially students who are Black, Latinx, or Indigenous—enrolled in online and hybrid postsecondary career-focused programs.

 College community of practice